Starting the conversation

 - suggest or imply they’re weak or a burden on others.

-Please take any thoughts (whakaaro) around suicide or self-harm seriously – and it’s okay to talk/kōrero about it.
-Don’t leave someone alone if they feel unsafe.
-If you think they have reached "crisis point" and you need urgent help, contact your local Mental Health Services immediately.
-Encourage the person to also tell a family member(whanaunga) or ask if you can help do this with them.
+Please take any thoughts (whakaaro) around suicide or self-harm seriously – and it’s okay to talk (kōrero) about it.
+Don’t leave someone alone if they say they feel unsafe.

 How you can help

 It might seem small, but just doing things together, being there and staying connected can be a big help.